-Overview: The papers contain family correspondence, missionary correspondence, family papers, diaries, sermons, printed works, photoprints, and other materials documenting the lives and careers of Alfred Cox Roe, Emma Wickham Roe, Mary Abigail Roe, Walter Clark Roe, Mary Wickham Roe, Joseph Wickham Roe, Henry Roe Cloud, and several other Roe relatives.
-The Roe family papers have extensive material on family life, specifically concerning such subjects as relations between brothers and sisters and parents...
+Abstract: The papers contain family correspondence, missionary correspondence, family papers, diaries, sermons, printed works, photoprints, and other materials documenting the lives and careers of Alfred Cox Roe, Emma Wickham Roe, Mary Abigail Roe, Walter Clark Roe, Mary Wickham Roe, Joseph Wickham Roe, Henry Roe Cloud, and several other Roe relatives.
+The Roe family papers have extensive material on family life, specifically concerning such subjects as relations between brothers and sisters and...

 Call Number: RG 207

-Overview: John Curtis Smith and Mary Snell Steele Smith were Congregational missionaries from New England who served in Ceylon (now Sri Lanka), which was then part of the India Mission of the American Board of Commissioners for Foreign Missions.
-This collection provides intensive documentation for the lives of missionary families especially "missionary children" and their extended families in the 1850s through the early 1870s.
-Of particular value in this collection is the large number of letters written...
+Abstract: John Curtis Smith and Mary Snell Steele Smith were Congregational missionaries from New England who served in Sri Lanka (Ceylon), which was then part of the India Mission of the American Board of Commissioners for Foreign Missions (ABCFM).
+This collection provides intensive documentation for the lives of missionary families, especially "missionary children" and their extended families in the 1850s through the early 1870s.
+Of particular value in this collection is the large number of letters...

 Dates: 1837-1873, bulk 1853-1869